 Nominating and Governance Committee.
 The Nominating and Governance Committee currently consists of Messrs.
-Meyerman and Zeitlin and Dr. Rodriguez, each of whom is "independent" for purposes of the NYSE listing standards.
-The Nominating and Governance Committee is primarily responsible for recommending criteria to the Board of Directors for Board of Directors' and committee membership, identifying and evaluating director candidates, overseeing the evaluation of the Board of Directors and its committees, and maintaining our corporate governance guidelines.
+Meyerman and Zeitlin and Dr. Rodriguez.
+The Nominating and Governance Committee is primarily responsible for recommending criteria to the Board of Directors for Board of

+Directors' and committee membership, identifying and evaluating director candidates, overseeing the evaluation of the Board of Directors and its committees, and maintaining our Corporate Governance Guidelines.
 The Nominating and Governance Committee may solicit director candidate recommendations from a number of sources, including non-management directors, executive officers and third party search firms.
 The Nominating and Governance Committee will consider for nomination any director candidates, including director candidates recommended by our stockholders, who are deemed qualified by the Nominating and Governance Committee in light of the qualifications and criteria for Board of Directors' membership described below, or such other criteria as approved by the Board of Directors or a committee thereof from time to time.
-Stockholder recommendations must be submitted to the Nominating and Governance Committee in accordance with the substantive and procedural requirements set forth in our By-laws, including those discussed below under the caption "Other Matters-Stockholder Proposals," and any procedures established from time to time by the Nominating and Governance Committee does not have a specific policy regarding the consideration of stockholder recommendations for director candidates and considers this appropriate because it evaluates recommendations without regard to their source, nor does it have a specific policy regarding the review of related party transactions because it evaluates any such relationship on a case by case basis.
-The Nominating and Governance Committee met four times during 2006.
+Stockholder recommendations must be submitted to the Nominating and Governance Committee in accordance with the substantive and procedural requirements set forth in our By-laws, including those discussed below under the caption "Other Matters-Stockholder Proposals," and any procedures established from time to time by the Nominating and Governance Committee.
+The Nominating and Governance Committee does not have a specific policy regarding the consideration of stockholder recommendations for director candidates and considers this appropriate because it evaluates recommendations without regard to their source.
+The Nominating and Governance Committee evaluates related party transactions and relationships on a case by case basis, to the extent they may arise.
+The Nominating and Governance Committee met four times during 2007.
+Other members of the Board of Directors attend Nominating and Governance Committee meetings from time to time at the invitation of the Committee.

 When considering candidates for directorship, the Nominating and Governance Committee takes into account a number of factors, including the following qualifications: the nominee shall have the highest personal and professional integrity, have demonstrated exceptional ability and judgment and the attributes necessary (in conjunction with the other members of the Board of Directors) to best serve the long-term interests of the Company and its stockholders.
 In addition, the Nominating and Governance Committee reviews from time to time the skills and characteristics necessary and appropriate for directors in light of the then current composition of the Board of Directors, including such factors as business experience, diversity and knowledge of the financial services industry in general and the asset management industry in particular.
-The Nominating and Governance Committee will review at least annually our corporate governance guidelines to ensure that we continue to meet best corporate governance practice standards.
+The Nominating and Governance Committee will review at least annually our Corporate Governance Guidelines to ensure that we continue to meet best corporate governance practice standards.

 Executive Sessions of Non-management Directors.
 Our non-management directors meet in regularly scheduled executive sessions.
-Since the charter of the Nominating and Governance Committee provides that the Chair of that committee shall serve as the lead director, Mr. Meyerman serves as the lead director calling and chairing the executive sessions and in communicating with Mr. Healey, President and Chief Executive Officer, and Mr. Nutt, Chairman of the Board of Directors.
+In accordance with the charter of the Nominating and Governance Committee, Mr. Meyerman, the Chair of the Committee, also serves as the lead director calling and chairing the executive sessions and in communicating with Mr. Healey, President and Chief Executive Officer, and Mr. Nutt, Chairman of the Board of Directors.